bushi180/PythonProjects/README.md

 ## Online SLAM

-Online Simultaneous Localization and Mapping (SLAM)

-Calculates the location of a bot and landmarks after a series of movements and measurements to landmarks.
+Online Simultaneous Localization and Mapping (SLAM).
+Calculates the location of a bot and landmarks after a series of bot movements and measurements to landmarks.
+Results in the mapping of the environment.
+Online version only maintains the most recent position in bot's path, preventing the omega matrix from becoming too large.

 - red triangle - actual bot position and direction